US files second antitrust lawsuit against Google's ad empire, seeks to split it - ExBulletin

 This gives Google direct access to the inventory of website publishers and the ad serving technology used by those publishers.

+Google also manages a major online advertising exchange where businesses bid to reach target audiences on the Internet in real time.

-This gives the company power on both sides of the online advertising business, allowing it to sell ads to publishers and influence the tools publishers use to display their ads, giving Google’s advertising business a boost.
-Greatly enhanced.
+The acquisition of DoubleClick gives DoubleClick strength in both aspects of online advertising commerce.
+It sold ads to publishers and influenced the tools publishers use to display their ads.
+Not to mention the online auction houses where the transactions take place.

-But prosecutors allege that Google abused that power by essentially manipulating the system in its favor.
+Prosecutors allege that Google abused its powers by essentially manipulating the system in its favor.

 The acquisition gave Google “unilateral authority to enforce a series of anti-competitive restrictions.”
 So Google was able to put up a barrier.
 Google “used its advantage over both publishers and advertisers in the marketplace to stifle competition across the technology stack,” the agency wrote in its complaint.